West Robinson Site

 What is taking place currently?

-Groundwater outside the containment wall is being treated using a combination of air sparging, soil vapor extraction, in situ bioremediation (on-site biological treatment) and groundwater extraction, treatment and reinjection.
+Shallow groundwater outside the containment wall is being treated using a combination of air sparging, soil vapor extraction, in situ bioremediation (on-site biological treatment) and groundwater extraction, treatment and reinjection.

 Will the cleanup impact local residents and businesses?